 The communication system is an essential part of a spacecraft, enabling spacecraft to transmit data and telemetry to Earth, receive commands from Earth, and relay information to one another.
 A device that both receives and transmits is called a transceiver.
 In contrast, a transponder essentially uses the same technology as a transceiver, but is also capable of providing ranging information, either between spacecraft or with respect to Earth.
 Spacecraft-to-spacecraft communications is sometimes referred to as an InterSatellite Link (ISL).
 Traditionally, communication between Earth and spacecraft is based in the radio spectrum (from about 30 MHz to 40 GHz).
-The different communication bands as defined by 1 that are typically used for spacecraft include:
+The different communication bands that are typically used for spacecraft include 1:

 - Very High Frequency (VHF): 30 to 300 MHz

 - Ultra High Frequency (UHF): 300 MHz to 3 GHz